 Cats need protein because they’re obligate carnivores.
-Almost all of a cat’s diet should be meat, which means they need a lot of protein.
-That’s what their guts are set up to process.
+Almost all of a cat’s diet should be meat, which means they need plenty of protein.

-Another interesting point is that sardines contain lots of water.
+Sardines contain lots of water.
 Cats that eat lots of dry foods struggle to get enough water from their diet.
 Sardines make a good meal because they are rich in vitamins and minerals:

 |Vitamin/Mineral||Amount per 100g|

 |Niacin (Vitamin B3)||5.245mg|